Something Wrong With Chang Min-Hsun

 One of the Lamigo Monkeys’ most highly touted prospect 張閔勛 (Chang Min-Hsun) appears to have a bad case of yips?
 During last week’s farm league game, fans noticed Chang was not able to return the ball to the pitcher accurately on numerous occasions.

-What is a yips?
+What Is a Yips?

-So, what’s a yips?
-No, it’s not those adorable aliens from Sesame Street.
+So, what is a yips?
+No, it is not those adorable aliens from Sesame Street.
 In baseball, the yips usually manifests itself as a sudden inability to throw the baseball accurately.
-An example would be Rube Baker from the movie Major League 2, who’s having difficulty to return the ball back to the pitcher.
+An example would be Rube Baker from the movie “Major League 2”, who was having difficulty to return the ball to the pitcher.

 — CPBL STATS (@GOCPBL) May 6, 2017